 So, always make decisions in light of your own reality and not based on an abstract ideal.
 My list in no way represents an abstract ideal, but I hope it’ll be a good starting point for finding books to strew.

-A Book List for Wide Reading in Medieval History
+Book Lists for Medieval History

 When selecting books, I start with multiple book lists and the impressions I’ve collected over the last 10 years I’ve been looking at book lists, and I spend hours scouring Amazon.
 Unless a book is particularly amazing and essential, I start with a huge list and let the selection be limited by what I can find used and cheap and not available at our library.
 So, I’m pretty happy with what I was able to get for our medieval collection, but that doesn’t mean there aren’t others I’d like just as well or that this is all we read, either.